wp-plugins/ns-cloner-site-copier/readme.txt

 * Organizations which provide "member" sites and want to be able to reduce the site spin up time to almost nothing.
 * Affiliates that host numerous sites through Multisite and are looking for a way to increase reach and decrease deployment times.
 * Designers who want to be able to create several versions of sites to test and play with different theme designs in parallel without having to re-install all the same plugins and base themes over and over.

+== Features ==

+= Some of the NS Cloner highlight features: =
+1. Incredibly simple 4 step process to copy entire sites in seconds
+1. Works in subdomain or subdirectory modes and auto-detects which is in use
+1. Copies ALL theme and plugin settings
+1. Copies ALL content including custom post types and taxonomies
+1. Copies ALL site settings and configurations
+1. Copies ALL media files uploaded to the original site
+1. Intelligently replaces subdomain and subdirectory names to ensure that everything works in the context of the new site

 == Installation ==